loicdescotte/loicdescotte.github.io/_posts/2015-06-03-play24-compile-time-di.md

 ## How to test it

+In this example, the tests will be written using Specs2.
 To test our controller, we can easily wire a mocked linkService :

 {% highlight scala %}